 We are talking about nothing less than the failure to uphold the rule of law in the capital.
 It is partially Boris’s failure, either due to his own personal performance or the problems attached to elected heads of police.
 If, as Nick Herbert is right, it has been trialled, it follows that it has failed.

 Just when we need to be erecting firewalls between the police, politicians and the press, the government is tearing them down.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.